wynterl/federated-learning-lib/README.md

 The key design points of IBM federated learning are the ease of use for the machine learning professional, configurability to different computational environments - from data centers to edge devices - and extensibility.
 It can be extended to work with different machine learning (ML) libraries, learning protocols, and fusion algorithms.
 This provides a basic fabric on which FL projects can be run and research in FL learning can take place.

-IBM federated learning comes with a large library of fusion algorithms for both DNNs and classic ML approaches, consisting of implementations of both common, published fusion algorithms as well as novel ones we have developed.
+IBM federated learning comes with a large library of algorithms for both DNNs and classic ML approaches, consisting of implementations of both common, published fusion algorithms as well as novel ones we have developed.

+In order to facilitate the design, development and monitoring of Federated Learning experiments using the IBMFL library, we provide the IBM FL Experiment Manager: a Jupyter Notebook based UI interface, [Experiment Manager Dashboard](runner/exp_manager/Experiment_Manager_dashboard.ipynb) where users can choose the model, fusion algorithm, number of parties and other (hyper) parameters.
+The experiments can be performed on the machine where the notebook is hosted, i.e., locally, or across remote machines.
+In the first version, several pre-defined models and datasets are supported.
+In the next version, it will be possible for users to use their own custom-defined models and datasets.
+The Experiment Manager dashboard uses a [runner](runner/) module, and there's a [usage guide](runner/exp_manager/usage_guide.md) on how to go about using the dashboard.

 ## Supported functionality
 IBM federated learning supports the following machine learning model types: